NI

 BobbyInvestment Opinion: Should I buy NI Today?

-Risks & Conditions: The two biggest risks are 1) a failure to improve free cash flow generation, leading to increased balance sheet strain, and 2) valuation compression if interest rates remain elevated.
-This Hold rating would upgrade to a Buy if the forward P/E compresses meaningfully below 19x without a deterioration in the growth outlook, or if the company demonstrates a clear path to sustained positive free cash flow.
-It would downgrade to a Sell if revenue growth decelerates sharply below 10% or if net margins consistently fall below 10%.
-The stock is currently fairly valued to slightly overvalued relative to its near-term growth and financial profile.
+The two biggest risks that could invalidate this Hold thesis are 1) a failure to improve free cash flow generation, keeping it deeply negative, and 2) a regulatory setback that slows rate base growth.
+This Hold would upgrade to a Buy if the forward PE compresses below 19x (aligning better with sector peers) or if the company demonstrates a clear path to sustained positive free cash flow.
+It would downgrade to a Sell if revenue growth decelerates sharply below 5% or if the debt-to-equity ratio escalates above 2.0.
+Relative to its history and peers, the stock is currently overvalued, pricing in near-perfect execution of its growth plan.

 Sign up to view all